Muhammad: Hadith

 Other important traditional sources include the hadith collections, accounts of verbal and physical teachings and approvals attributed to Muhammad.
-Hadiths were compiled several generations after his death by Muslims including Muhammad al-Bukhari, Muslim ibn al-Hajjaj, Muhammad ibn Isa at-Tirmidhi, Abd ar-Rahman al-Nasai, Abu Dawood, Ibn Majah, Malik ibn Anas, al-Daraqutni.
+Hadiths were compiled several generations after his death by Muslims including Muhammad al-Bukhari, Muslim ibn al-Hajjaj, Muhammad ibn Isa at-Tirmidhi, Abd ar-Rahman al-Nasai, Abu Dawood, Ibn Majah, Malik ibn Anas, al-Daraqutni and attributed to Muhammad through a chain of isnad.
 The hadiths generally present an idealized view of Muhammad.

+Hadiths were classified by Islamic scholars according to their reliability based on the reliability of chain of transmission; and different schools of thought relied on different collections.
 Muslim scholars placed more trust in hadith than in biographical literature because hadiths were generally based on a chain of transmission; the absence of such a chain in biographical literature made it, in their eyes, unverifiable.
-Hadiths were classified by Islamic scholars according to their reliability based on the chain of transmission; and different schools of thought relied on different collections.
-These sources, distrusted by Quranist scholars, are also viewed with suspicion by Western researchers.
-Western scholars widely believed that there was widespread fabrication of hadith during the early centuries of Islam to support certain theological and legal positions.
-In addition, the meaning of a hadith may have drifted from its original telling to when it was finally written down, even if the chain of transmission is authentic.
+Hadiths that pass the classical grading and selection processes are labeled as authentic.
+This labeling is subjective, and their reliability is often determined by sectarian leanings.
+These sources, distrusted by Quranist scholars, are also viewed with suspicion by Western researchers who believe that they were fabricated in the early centuries of Islam to support certain theological and legal positions.
+In addition, the meaning of a hadith may have drifted from its original telling to when it was finally written down.

-Although the "dominant paradigm" of Western scholars is to find their reliability questionable, some have - with caution - regarded them as accurate historical sources.
-Scholars such as Wilferd Madelung, on the other hand, do not reject the hadiths compiled in later periods, but evaluate them in their historical context.
-In other words, according to him, they contained clues not from the life of Muhammad, but from the mentality of the period in which they were written.
+Early Western scholars mistrusted the later narrations and reports, regarding them as fabrications.
+Caetani considered the attribution of historical reports to Ibn Abbas and Aisha as mostly fictitious, preferring accounts reported without isnad by early historians such as Ibn Ishaq.
+Although the "dominant paradigm", some have—with caution—regarded them as accurate historical sources.
+Madelung has rejected the indiscriminate dismissal of everything not included in "early sources", instead judging later narratives in the context of historical compatibility with events and figures.